A children’s charity used a full-funnel approach to make a difference

 The National Society for the Prevention of Cruelty to Children (NSPCC) is a charity that campaigns and works in child protection in the United Kingdom and the Channel Islands.

 2020 was a tough year for charity fundraising.
 With events cancelled and charity shops closed for a substantial portion of the year, many typical income streams were compromised.
 According to a survey by Pro Bono economics, half of UK charities saw their income decline in 2020.1 Despite these financial challenges, the need to continue helping children suffering from abuse and mental health issues increased.
-In 2016 and 2017, NSPCC ran a successful “Letters from Santa” fundraising campaign on Amazon, which engaged customers on the “thank you” page after a purchase.
+In 2016 and 2017, NSPCC ran a successful “Letters from Santa” fundraising campaign on Amazon, which engaged customers on the "thank you" page after a purchase.
 But in 2020, the children’s charity had to think outside of the box to increase fundraising in the virtual world.
-NSPCC needed to align their audience strategy with the changes in consumer behaviour to reach potential donors online and raise awareness in a trusted environment.
+NSPCC needed to align their audience strategy with the changes in consumer behavior to reach potential donors online and raise awareness in a trusted environment.

 NSPCC implemented a full-funnel campaign strategy to engage relevant UK audiences online